BR1py/itertree/docs/docs/tutorial.rst

 .. autofunction:: itertree.Filter.iTFilterDataValueMatch()

-Depending on the data stored in the iTree.data object the user might create own filters.
+Depending on the data stored in the `iTree`.data object the user might create own filters.
 In general just a method must be created that takes the item as an argument and that delivers True in case of a match and False in case of no match.
 We have also a base class (super-class) of the given filters available which might be used for own filters too.

 .. autofunction:: itertree.Filter.iTFilterBase()

-The fitering in iTree is very effective and quick.
+The fitering in `iTree` is very effective and quick.
 As an example one might execute the example script itree_usage_example1.py where the itertree.Filter.iTFilterData object is used.

 ***************************
 iTree formatted output